iommirocks/iommi/docs/cookbook_parts_pages.rst

 How do I override part of a part/page?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is all just *standard* tri.declarative magic.
-But as you are likely new to it
+This is all just *standard* tri.declarative magic, but as you are likely new to it
 this might take a while to get used to.
 Let's say you created yourself a master template
 for your site.